nikl881/food-delivery-app/README.md

 The documents of the preparation phase are included in a project location, which can be found at in the link below.
 This includes wireframes and mockups and basic images for the branddesign.

-Link to the external project documentation: https://drive.google.com/open?id=1-JhsaICva--uwgd_QD44ifeaJxX9_GPm
+Link to the external project documentation: https://drive.google.com/drive/folders/1j0HzRKoam8EjZAPFfb7HS6ehQz7dCioG?usp=sharing

 ## Features

-Existing Features (week 12 - 2019)
+Existing Features (week 17 - 2019)

-* Landing page with a list of recently added recipes (clickable overview) (dynamically loaded recipes, images and author name).
+* Landing page with a slideshow of example sushi dishes and a clear navigation bar.
-* About page with background information about the purpose of the website.
-* Recipes page with information about the recipes, a filter function, a 'add your own recipe' function, a help function, and a overview of all recipes with image.
+* Create account page
+* Login/Logout page
+* Sushi menu page
+* Order/Cart page
-* Categories filter.
+* Checkout page
-* Detailpage of a recipe, including: Dynamicaly generated recipe name, description, cuisine region, allergens information, author, likes, ingredients, image and cooking instruction.
-And modify options: edit and delete recipe.
-* Edit page with the possibility to edit all functions mentioned in the previous feature description, including recipe image source.
-* Contact page with the possibily to write and send a text message.

 Features Left to Implement

-* Add italian wine categories and collection based on same filters as the recipes (the site will be expanded and actually used in the future).
-* Create a simple user login and move the 'edit / update' and 'delete' functions so that they are only available for a logged in user.
+* Customer ratings of dishes
+* Geographical page of delivery location

 ## Database schema and initial design